Wang-BrainBody-Lab/Documentation/Server.md

 There are several ways to access the server.
 For file management, we use FileZilla or directly mount the server.
 For running commands, we use Command Prompt or VSCode.
 **Note:** You must connect to Cornell campus network or use [CU VPN](https://it.cornell.edu/cuvpn#toc-who-can-us-Ikb_bdqc) to use server.

-1. ### FileZilla
+### FileZilla
 FileZilla is a tool to manage files on the servers, you can use it for common file management, such as move, copy, download or upload.

 You can download [Filezilla](https://filezilla-project.org/) for free.

 File transfer settings with FileZilla:
--Host: sftp://cbsuwsun.biohpc.cornell.edu
+- Host: sftp://cbsuwsun.biohpc.cornell.edu
--Port: 22
+- Port: 22

-2. ### Mount the server
+### Mount the server

 for Windows 10 (and above) users, you can also choose to mount the server's directory to your local computer.
 In this way, you can open/visualize server's files locally.
 How to set up: